sfell77/app_grafana/README.md

 3. Validate that you now have data in the `~/.aws/credentials` file (unless you specify a value, the name of this profile will be `default`)
 4. Type `export AWS_PROFILE=default` if you didn't provide a profile name; use the name provided if you did
 5. Any command you run that invokes AWS, from this point forward, will leverage these credentials under-the-covers

+### Get the code
+Maybe you found this repo in the wild and don't know this part?
+1. Clone this repo to your local environment (`git clone https://github.com/sfell77/app_grafana`)
+2. `cd app_grafana`

 ### Checking your Terraform
 You need to install, and have available to your environment, Terraform (Google if you don't).
 It's been about three years since I've done anything with Terraform and a lot's changed!
 This code was written and validated in v1.0.1.
 If you're on a v1.x release, you *should* be set to run the below to deploy, once you've made the `variables.tf` changes required above.
 All steps are from the `app_grafana` directory: